All Events

 📝 Event Description

 ISMB/ECCB 2026 (Intelligent Systems for Molecular Biology / European Conference on Computational Biology) is the world's largest bioinformatics conference, bringing together researchers across computational biology, bioinformatics, and open science.
-BOSC (Bioinformatics Open Source Conference) is a COSI (Community of Special Interest) of ISMB dedicated to open-source software and open science in bioinformatics.
+Among the many ISMB tracks, BOSC (Bioinformatics Open Source Conference) is dedicated to open-source software and open science in bioinformatics.
+This year, there will also be an NIH/ODSS track titled "Social and Technical Infrastructure to Advance Health Research" that will explore the platforms, standards, policies, and communities that enable modern biomedical research.

-More information is available on the ISMB 2026 website and the BOSC 2026 website.
+More information is available on the ISMB 2026 website, the BOSC 2026 website, and the NIH/ODSS program page.

 💡 Our Role / Contribution

-Our team will have a strong presence with four contributions spanning short talks, posters, and a CoFest project.
+Our team will have a strong presence with four talks, four posters, and a CoFest project across the BOSC and NIH/ODSS tracks.

 Posters.science: Building Open Infrastructure for FAIR and AI-Ready Scientific Posters

-Bhavesh will present on Posters.science, a free, open-source platform designed to make scientific posters FAIR and AI-ready.
+In the BOSC track, Bhavesh will give a short talk and present a poster on Posters.science, a free, open-source platform designed to make scientific posters FAIR and AI-ready.
 Posters.science allows researchers to upload a poster PDF, review auto-extracted structured metadata via an LLM-based pipeline, and publish to an open repository in just a few steps.
-The talk will cover the team's investigation into current poster-sharing practices, the design of the poster.json schema, and a live demonstration of the platform.

 🎤 Short Talk & Poster — Jamey O'Neill